msmiley/semantic-date/README.md

 The following are the semantic dates which are currently understood.
 More and more permutations of the current ones will be added over time.
 Feel free to send me a PR with your favorite form.

-- last minute
+- last minute (up to current time)
-- last hour
+- last hour (up to current time)
-- last/past 24h/hours
+- last/past 24h/hours (up to current time)
 - yesterday
-- last week
+- last week (week before the current)
+- past week (7 days)
-- last month
+- last month (month before the current)
+- past month (30 days)
-- last year
+- last year (year before the current)
+- past year (365 days)
-- today
+- today (up to current time)
-- this week
+- this week (up to current time)
-- this month
+- this month (up to current time)
-- this year
+- this year (up to current time)
-- since 1970
+- since 1970 (up to current time)

+Hypens and underscores are supported in place of spaces.

 ## Testing